 Make the Connections – Answers to FAQs

 Santa Rosa Junior College has been involved in Student Learning Outcomes assessment since 2005, but such a large institution, the process has been complex and evolving.
 It’s natural that questions should arise.
-Take a look below and see if your question is listed below, and if not—or if you need a more detailed answer, or you just want to talk to a person!—don’t hesitate to contact one of the Student Learning Outcomes Coordinators:
+Take a look below and see if your question is listed below, and if not—or if you need a more detailed answer, or you just want to talk to a person!—don’t hesitate to contact the Student Learning Outcomes Coordinator.

 Frequently Asked Questions

 Where can I get help writing SLOs and entering them into the Course Outline of Record?

 Read over the page called More About Writing Course SLOs.
 Then work with your department chair to determine who will be input into the CATS curriculum database.
 For support in any part of the process, contact one of the SLO Coordinators.